The Best Sega Genesis RPGs / Role Playing Games to Play

 Phantasy Star III was a disappointment, so expectations were high for IV, and it absolutely delivered – the battle system (combinations upon combinations!), graphics, storyline and original characters are all so compelling that we still revisit this game from time to time, 25+ years after it was first released.
 Outside of Phantasy Star III not being my favorite, the first two titles in the series aren’t bad selections.

 Other Great Sega Genesis Role-Playing Games:

-Another popular Role-Playing series to get into would be Ys, as Ys III: Wanderers from Ys would be a good addition to this list.
-The Ys series was on many of the earlier 90’s consoles, from the Super Nintendo, and Sega Master System.
+Another one of the best sega genesis rpgs game series to get into would be Ys, as Ys III: Wanderers from Ys would be a good addition to this list.
+The Ys series was on many of the earlier 90s consoles, from the Super Nintendo, and Sega Master System.
 If you have the Sega Master converter for your Sega Genesis, the Wonder Boy series is a solid choice.

 Of course, you can never go wrong with some classics.
-A couple other series that are worth playing would be Gauntlet and Shining Force Series.
-I’ve never played Gauntlet IV but read was really good as it does include RPG elements into the game.
+A couple other of the best sega genesis rpgs series which are worth playing would be Gauntlet and Shining Force Series.
+I’ve never played Gauntlet IV but read was wonderful as it does include RPG elements into the game.
 Then the Shining Force series gives you some great dungeon crawling adventures mixed with some turn-based strategy RPG elements which are always fun!

-Before I close you can read a good resource from racketboy.
-Which provides a great list of Sega Genesis RPG’s that are not mentioned here.
+Before I close, you can read a good resource from racketboy.
+Which provides a great list of the best Sega Genesis RPGs that are not mentioned here.
 Hopefully this list is a great reference for you, did I miss anything?
 Which RPGs from the Sega Genesis era do you think should be on this list?
 Let us know in the comments and until next time, happy gaming!